infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/pipes/enum-property.md

 ---
 id: enum-property
-title: Enum property pipe
+title: EnumProperty pipe
-sidebar_label: Enum property pipe
+sidebar_label: EnumProperty pipe
 ---

-# Enum property pipe
+# EnumProperty pipe

 Common practice of working with enums often runs into a need to define separate metadata for each value of a given enum type.
 See [Infinum Handbook - Enumerations](https://infinum.com/handbook/frontend/angular/angular-guidelines-and-best-practices/file-and-module-organization-and-naming#enumerations)